sa-loup/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 order.
 Once this occurs, create and view the invoice by clicking :guilabel:`Create Invoice`.

 .. image:: down_payment/cabinet-sales-orders-confirmed.png
-   :align: center
    :alt: Cabinet with doors sales order that's been confirmed in the Odoo Sales application.

 Next, on the :guilabel:`Create invoices` pop-up window that appears, select :guilabel:`Down payment (percentage)`, and type `50` in the :guilabel:`Down Payment Amount` field.

 .. note::
-   The :guilabel:`Income Account` attached to the :guilabel:`Down payment` product can be changed.
+   The :guilabel:`Income Account` attached to the :guilabel:`Down payment` can be changed.

    For more information, check out the documentation on :ref:`income account modification on down payments <sales/invoicing/income-account-modification>`.